 - Guajillo and pasilla chiles: guajillo chiles can be substituted with dried ancho chiles and pasilla are also called chile negro, which means black chile.
 To use them, rehydrate them in a bowl with hot water for about 15 mins.
 Then you can blend them easily into sauces.

 - Cumin: the most widely used spice in Mexican cuisine, along with oregano.
-It gives the food it’s signature authentic Mexican taste.
-You cannot substitute this for anything else.
+It gives food its signature authentic Mexican flavor.

-- Oregano: have you heard about Mexican oregano?
+- Oregano: use Mexican oregano if you can.
 It is slightly different from regular oregano, which is Mediterranean in origin and has a minty flavor.

-- Bay leaves are also widely used in the preparation of Mexican dishes.
-It is perfect to use when cooking in the oven or slow cooking, for it needs a bit of time to infuse the food and develop its flavor.
+- Bay leaves are perfect to use when cooking in the oven or slow cooking, for it needs a bit of time to infuse the food and develop its flavor.

 - Cinnamon.
 Adding a touch of cinnamon adds so much flavor to the meat.

-- Cloves: same as cinnamon, you can’t really distinguish its flavor, but the touch makes it authentic.
-Please do not skip the use of both these wonderful spices.
+- Cloves: same as cinnamon, you can’t really distinguish its flavor, but a pinch makes it authentic.

 HOW TO MAKE BARBACOA BEEF?